Flutterwave/Python-v2/README.md

 <br><br>
 ## ```rave.Account```
-This is used to facilitate account transactions.
-Transactions initiated via this method are authorized by the user on their Banking platform.
+This class is used to facilitate account transactions.
+Transactions initiated via this method are authorized by the customer on their banking platform.

 **Functions included:**